samnockels/Machine-Learning-Line-Follower/README.md

 ## Results

 Two models were built, one using Linear Regression & one using Neural Network.
 The heatmaps below show what each model has learnt.
-Each cell on the heatmap represents an area of the frame that the camera could detect the line - a dark colour represents a low power to the motor, and a light colour representa a high power to the motor.
+Each cell on the heatmap represents an area of the frame that the camera could detect the line - a dark colour represents a low power to the motor, and a light colour represents a high power to the motor.
 There are two plots per model - one for the left motor and one for the right motor.

 <img src="https://raw.githubusercontent.com/samnockels/Machine-Learning-Line-Follower/master/linear-regression.png">
 <img src="https://raw.githubusercontent.com/samnockels/Machine-Learning-Line-Follower/master/neural-network.png">